Mylaana/AresExpedition/README.md

 test needs: empty components from the app logic and transfer it into services/classes
 global: removing obvious comments
 project-card-info-service (and some other?): switch to static
 TriggerState: switch out trigger id checks from model to a service
+ProjectCardComposant major refactoring

 ## v1 planned features :
 ### Phase cards